rajdipk/rajdipk/README.md

 - 👋 Hi, I’m @rajdipk
 - 👀 I’m interested in how the web works along with what more could be done with it.
 How to bring effecient evolution for benefit of human.
-- 🌱 I’m currently learning Web development along with electrical engineering
+- 🌱 I’m currently learning flutter
-- 💞️ I’m looking to collaborate on ...
 - 📫 reach me rajdipesser@gmail.com

 <!---